Pictures from Singapore Mid-Autumn Festival 2022 celebrations and light-ups.

 Oh wait, celebrations have already started at least a fortnight ago, haven’t they?
 With all the mooncake fairs popping up all over the island.

-While light-ups still took place during the past two years, festivities this time around are much more vibrant too, mostly in the form of street fairs and food bazaars making a comeback.
+While light-ups still happened during the past two years, festivities this time around are much more vibrant, mostly in the form of street fairs and food bazaars making a comeback.
 (Kinda like the case for Hari Raya Puasa) Outside of Chinatown and other festive areas, this is most obvious at Ngee Ann City, where the Civic Plaza is once again bustling with new-age mooncake stalls and enthusiastic buyers after a two-year hiatus.

 It’s great, isn’t it?
 Even if you aren’t into the lanterns and mooncakes, or the festival.